General Rules

 host configuration, because that's where the compiler will run in the other genrule.
 In this case,

-the build system does the right thing automatically: it builds the srcs
+the build system does the right thing automatically: it builds the srcs and

-of the first genrule for the host configuration instead of the target
+outs of the first genrule for the host configuration instead of the target

 configuration.
 See the user manual for more